 - Adding this tracking code into ExactMetrics.

 Step 6.
-Select Purchase/Sale item from the category drop-down.
+Select Purchase item from the category drop-down and name your conversion.

 Step 9.
-Click the blue Create and Continue button.
+Next click the blue Save and Continue button.

 Step 12: On this screen, you’ll see the Conversion ID and Conversion Label that you can use.